Announcing Year 2 of the PhD Collab pilot program

 Can involved students/faculty members be from different departments but similar fields?
 Or, alternatively, can students/faculty come from the same department but different disciplines?

-The focus of the PhD CoLab is inter/transdisciplinary scholarship and learning where students and faculty bring together differing disciplinary perspectives and methodologies in a collaborative team environment.
+The focus of the PhD Collab is inter/transdisciplinary scholarship and learning where students and faculty bring together differing disciplinary perspectives and methodologies in a collaborative team environment.
 Departmental affiliation will be one data point for assessing the interdisciplinary nature of the work, but there are no specific ‘rules’ about which departments or programs the team members must come from.

 What is expected by “interdisciplinary collaboration”?